 - On average, people of color comprise 56% of the population living in neighborhoods with TRI facilities, compared to 30% elsewhere.7

-- Availability of cheap land in urban centers has led to gentrification, an increase in property values that often makes the area unaffordable to existing (generally lower-income) residents.
-This leads to displacement as well as social, economic, and cultural stress.3,8
+- Availability of cheap land in disadvantaged urban centers has led to gentrification, an increase in property values that often makes the area unaffordable to existing (generally lower-income) residents.
+This leads to displacement as well as social, economic, and cultural stress.3,10

-- Green spaces improve the physical, social, and economic well being of a community by providing places to exercise, socialize, and organize, while supporting stable community development.11
+- Green spaces improve the physical, social, and economic well-being of a community by providing places to exercise, socialize, and organize, while supporting stable community development.11

-- In 2015, 12.7% of U.S. households experienced food insecurity at some point during the year – reducing their access to adequate food for an active, healthy lifestyle.13
+- In 2018, 11.1% of U.S. households experienced food insecurity at some point during the year – reducing their access to adequate food for an active, healthy lifestyle.13

-- In 2015, rates of food insecurity were higher than the national average for Black and Hispanic households and higher in rural versus urban areas.13
+- In 2018, rates of food insecurity for Black and Hispanic households were higher than the national average and higher in rural versus urban areas.13

-- Food prices are higher and food quality is poorer in areas with higher rates of poverty.12 The average U.S. household spent about 12% of its income on food in 2015; low-income families spent more than 30%.13
+- Food prices are higher and quality is lower in high poverty areas.14 In 2018, the average U.S. household spent 14% of income on food; low-income families spent over 30%.15

-- Mexican-American and Black children have higher obesity rates than White children.16
+- Hispanic and Black children have higher obesity rates than White children.16

-- In 2014, about 52.5 million people (17% of total U.S. population) had low access to a supermarket due to limited transportation and uneven distribution of supermarkets.17
+- In 2015, about 54.4 million people (17.7% of total U.S. population) had low access to a supermarket due to limited transportation and uneven distribution of supermarkets.17

-- A case study in Detroit showed that households in Black communities were on average 1.1 miles farther from the closest supermarket than the poorest White neighborhoods.14
+- A case study in Detroit found that households in poor Black communities were on average 1.1 miles farther from a supermarket than in the poorest White neighborhoods.14

-- The average income of residents living within three miles of a coal power plant is $18,400 compared to the national average of $21,587.17
+- The average income of residents living within three miles of a coal power plant in 2000 was over $3,000 less than the national average.19

 Hydropower and Dams